 MEASURE: Percentage difference in degree attainment (1st and 2.1) between White and BAME students

-ACTIVITIES (applicable to PTS_1, PTS_2, PTS_4 and PTS_5):

-Equalising outcomes for students of different characteristics and background by 2025 is an institutional objective (Aim 3: Access and Success, Obj.
+ACTIVITIES (applicable to PTS_1, PTS_2, PTS_4 and PTS_5): Equalising outcomes for students of different characteristics and background by 2025 is an institutional objective (Aim 3: Access and Success, Obj.
 3.4).
-This objective is reinforced in our draft 2019-25 Learning and Teaching strategy.
-Each of the Aims and Measures set out in this plan are also included in our Learning and Teaching Strategy 2019-25, as well as its Implementation Plan.

 Curriculum